bio.rodeo

 Technical University of Munich / Helmholtz Munich / Harvard Medical School / Broad Institute / Harvard University

-Predicts single-cell-resolution scRNA-seq coverage and scATAC-seq insertion profiles directly from DNA sequence by adapting the Borzoi predictor with a cell-specific decoder.
+Predicts single-cell scRNA-seq coverage and scATAC-seq insertion profiles from DNA sequence, adapting the Borzoi trunk with a cell-specific decoder.

 Released: October 2025